ContentSquare/chproxy/README.md

   - name: "reporting-apps"
     networks: ["10.10.10.0/24"]

-# Optional list of GET params to send with each request
+# Optional lists of query params to send with each proxied request to ClickHouse.
+# These lists may be used for overriding ClickHouse settings on a per-user basis.
 param_groups:
     # Group name, which may be passed into `params` option on the `user` level.
   - name: "cron-job"